 From passion to profession, do more of what you love

 Spring has sprung!
-And with it, an early Easter and all the trimmings: an Easter bunny, hot cross buns and, not forgetting, the annual treasure hunt for chocolate eggs.
+And with it comes Easter, hot cross buns and, not forgetting, the annual treasure hunt for chocolate eggs.
 And that’s not all.
 A double bank holiday.
 Which means more time for doing the things you love.
 Whether that’s getting outside and doing some gardening, climbing a mountain, rockpooling on the beach or cooking up a storm in the kitchen.
 But what if you could turn your hobby into your dream job?
 Well you could, at the National Trust.

 Bringing conservation to life